Kamloops Excel

-Kamloops Excel is a Canadian soccer team based in Kamloops, British Columbia, Canada.
-Founded in 2007, the team plays in Pacific Coast Soccer League (PCSL), a national amateur league at the fourth tier of the American Soccer Pyramid, which features teams from western Canada and the Pacific Northwest region of the United States of America.
+Kamloops Excel is a Canadian soccer team based in Kamloops, British Columbia.
+Founded in 2007, the team plays in the Pacific Coast Soccer League (PCSL), an amateur league which features teams from British Columbia.
 They now play in the reserve division.

 The team plays its home matches in at Hillside Stadium on the campus of Thompson Rivers University, where they have played since 2007.
 The team's colours are maroon, white and black.
+Frank Salituro was the coach as of 2007.